 Successful companies obviously do a number of things right, but it’s not always about the what as much as the how.
 Great workplaces have shifted their focus from getting the most out of their employees to giving back to their employees to ensure their needs are met.
 This translates to better business outcomes that are often a result of employee-focused decisions.

 When organizations include employee survey data in their decision-making, they are able to go straight to the heart of the business and better understand where they fall short.
 Building on survey insights not only brings about legitimate, actionable change, it also lets your employees actively participate in the growth of the organization.

 Organizations that are truly people-focused and care about employee recruitment and retention compensate their employees appropriately and offer benefits their employees care about.

-Compelling benefits might include two-way performance reviews, a living wage based on your location, a profit sharing program, or wellness offerings like free gym membership, free counselling sessions, and dedicated spaces for rest and renewal during the workday.
+Companies that offer the best job benefits might provide two-way performance reviews, a living wage based on your location, a profit-sharing program, or wellness offerings like a free gym membership, free counseling sessions, and dedicated spaces for rest and renewal during the workday.

 In today’s competitive marketplace, organizations often have to get creative to stand out in a crowd.
-Earning a Top Workplaces award is an achievement in and of itself.
-But it also bolsters your brand, empowers your employees, and identifies your organization as a force to be watched.
+Earning a Top Workplaces award is a credible way to do that, and it’s also one of 12 company reputation management strategies.

 How Top Workplaces helps companies achieve results